Campers entering grades 11 and 12

 The AYF is committed to making summer camp accessible to all youth.
 As a nonprofit foundation fueled by generous donations from our alumni and families, the AYF offsets the price of every program for every participant.
-AYF also offers generous full scholarships and need-based financial aid.
+AYF also offers need-based financial aid and sibling discounts.

 A Typical Day at Merrowvista

 Most weeks at Merrowvista consist of four or five typical days and two or three special days.
 We know consistency is important for campers, so we ground the week in regular schedules and activities, while making time for atypical celebrations and exciting activities.

 Special days may include Opening and Closing Days and other camp-specific holidays like the Four Fold Tournament and Ride In!

 8:40 a.m.: Flag Raising and Morning Reflection

 9:45 a.m.: KCISP (Keep Camp in Shape Please)

 2:45 p.m.: Interest Group 3

 3:45 p.m.: Village Time